alex-ball/biblatex-oxref/README.md

 # biblatex-oxref: Biblatex styles inspired by the *Oxford Guide to Style*

-This bundle provides two [biblatex] styles that implement (some of) the stipulations and examples provided by the 2014 *New Hart's Rules* and the 2002 *Oxford Guide to Style*:
+This bundle provides three [biblatex] styles that implement (some of) the stipulations and examples provided by the 2014 *New Hart's Rules* and the 2002 *Oxford Guide to Style*: